 P.E.
 Optional Subjects: History, Business Mini Company, Home Economics, Chemistry, Geography, Art, Biology, Technical Graphics, Building Construction, Music, Engineering and Physics.

-Extra Subjects / Activities: Young Scientist, Computers/ECDL, Debating, First Aid, Mini Company, Road Safety, Self Defence, Study Skills, School Bank, GAA Coaching, Communication Skills, Bridge, Personal Development, School Quiz Team, Creative Writing, Green Team, Log On and Learn, Young Social Innovators, Drama, Gaisce and visits in and visits out.
+Extra Subjects / Activities: Young Scientist, ICT/Microsoft Office Specialist (MOS), Debating, First Aid, Mini Company, Road Safety, Self Defence, Study Skills, School Bank, GAA Coaching, Communication Skills, Bridge, Personal Development, School Quiz Team, Creative Writing, Green Team, Log On and Learn, Young Social Innovators, Drama, Gaisce and visits in and visits out.

 Work Experience is an integral part of the TY Programme - two weeks work experience, with preparation before the work placement and follow-up exercises after the work experience is an important aspect of the year.
 This provides students with real opportunities to develop and apply many of the skills they have acquired in school.
 As a result, they will become more aware of their personal talents and strengths upon which they can base their future career choices.